Andrew-S-Rosen/QMOF/README.md

 ## Additional Scripts and Tools
 Beyond the data that makes up the QMOF database, we host several supplementary resources directly in this GitHub repository that may be of interest:

-1. [`machine_learning`](machine_learning): This folder contains scripts used to train the machine learning models and carry out the dimensionality reduction tasks in the corresponding [QMOF database paper](https://doi.org/10.26434/chemrxiv.13147616).
+1. [`machine_learning`](machine_learning): Scripts used to train the machine learning models and carry out the dimensionality reduction tasks in the corresponding [QMOF database paper](https://doi.org/10.26434/chemrxiv.13147616).

-2. [`dft_workflow`](dft_workflow): This folder contains an example input file to run [PyMOFScreen](https://github.com/arosen93/mof_screen), which was used to orchestrate the high-throughput DFT calculations and construct the QMOF database.
+2. [`dft_workflow`](dft_workflow): An example input file to run [PyMOFScreen](https://github.com/arosen93/mof_screen), which was used to orchestrate the high-throughput DFT calculations and construct the QMOF database.
 A copy of PyMOFScreen is also provided in the folder for convenience.

-3. [`tools`](tools): This folder contains miscellaneous Python scripts that you may find helpful, such as scripts to filter out clearly erroneous MOF structures.
+3. [`tools`](tools): Miscellaneous Python scripts that you may find helpful, such as scripts to filter out clearly erroneous MOF structures.

-4. [`example_dos`](example_dos): This folder contains HSE06-D3(BJ) density of states (data and plotting scripts) for the highlighted structures in the [QMOF database paper](https://doi.org/10.26434/chemrxiv.13147616).
+4. [`example_dos`](example_dos): HSE06-D3(BJ) density of states (data and plotting scripts) for the highlighted structures in the [QMOF database paper](https://doi.org/10.26434/chemrxiv.13147616).

-5. [`fidelity_tracker`](fidelity_tracker): This folder tracks any additional structural fidelity issues not captured via the automated filtering scripts (user contributions are welcome).
+5. [`fidelity_tracker`](fidelity_tracker): This folder is used to track any additional structural fidelity issues not captured via the automated filtering scripts (user contributions are welcome).
 See [here](https://github.com/arosen93/QMOF/blob/main/fidelity_tracker/issue_tracker.txt) for an up-to-date list of any refcodes with flagged structural errors.
 Please read [this document](fidelity_tracker/README.md) for details on how to contribute to the fidelity tracker.

 ## Updates
 All updates to the QMOF database are made on the corresponding [Figshare repository](https://doi.org/10.6084/m9.figshare.13147324) with new version-specific DOIs.
 All changes are documented in [updates.md](updates.md).